 There’s no reason why you can’t take the celebrations to work and make everyone an honorary Aussie for the day.
-Otherwise, check out my guides to finding Aussie expat communities in San Francisco or across the US!
+Otherwise, check out my guides to Australia Day expat gatherings in the US and finding Aussie communities in San Francisco or across the US!

-Disclosure: I won’t celebrate Australia Day on the 26th this year, because I don’t think it’s inclusive of all Australians, and it represents the beginning of all the bad things that colonisation meant for the Aboriginal people.
+Disclosure: I won’t celebrate Australia Day on the 26th, because I don’t think it’s inclusive of all Australians, and it represents the beginning of all the bad things that colonisation meant for the Aboriginal people.

-That, however, doesn’t mean that I won’t celebrate it on January 27th, along with the Triple J Hottest 100.
+That, however, doesn’t mean that I won’t celebrate it on January 23rd, along with the Triple J Hottest 100 (OK so it’s the 22nd here).
 I’m not adding this to be political or controversial.
 It’s just how I feel about it all, you’re free to celebrate it when or however you want to.

 This one is great if you have a bunch of Aussies to witness your prowess with bogan slang.
 You can either take turns or get together in a pub or somewhere similar and embark on this as a group.